iainhouston/bradford-abbas.uk/prod/README.md

 1. Use `drush` to put the website into maintenance mode

+1. Copy the SSL Certificate and Private key

 1. Use `git` to checkout the latest committed `git@github.com:iainhouston/bradford-abbas.uk.git`

-1. Use `drush` to import the latest configuration settings from `config/sync`

 1. Use `drush` to update the Drupal database

 1. Use `drush` to rebuild the Drupal system (cache)

+1. Use `drush` to import the latest configuration settings from `config/sync`

 1. Use `drush` to take the website out of maintenance mode